 Understanding the societal implications of big data is one of The Alan Turing Institute’s key research priorities.

 The members of our Data Ethics Group will lead our research in this area.
 The group will work in collaboration with the broader data science community, will support public dialogue on relevant topics, and there will be open calls for participation in workshops later this year, as well as public events.

-Turing Lectures by Professor Luciano Floridi, ‘Ethics in the Age of Information’, and Professor Helen Margetts, ‘The Data Science of Politics’, and Ben Shneiderman, ‘Algorithmic Accoutability‘, provide a useful introduction to the topics around data ethics which the Turing will explore.
+Turing Lectures by Professor Luciano Floridi, ‘Ethics in the Age of Information’, Professor Helen Margetts, ‘The Data Science of Politics’, and Ben Shneiderman, ‘Algorithmic Accoutability‘, provide a useful introduction to the topics around data ethics which the Turing will explore.

 How can I get involved?

 We regularly advertise for talented researchers, students, data scientists, engineers and operations staff to join our team.
-We also run regular calls for Visiting Researchers to join the Institute and support our research.
+We also run regular calls for Visiting Researchers and students to join the Institute and support our research.
 Look out for these on our Opportunities page.